MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Validates cluster configuration and tests whether deployment can succeed.

 ### [Test-ServiceFabricService](Test-ServiceFabricService.md)
-Validates a Service Fabric service.
+Validates the health and availability of a Service Fabric service.

 ### [Unregister-ServiceFabricApplicationType](Unregister-ServiceFabricApplicationType.md)
 Unregisters a Service Fabric application type.

 ### [Unregister-ServiceFabricClusterPackage](Unregister-ServiceFabricClusterPackage.md)
-Unregisters a Service Fabric cluster package.
+Unregisters Service Fabric runtime installation version and/or cluster manifest version from the cluster.

 ### [Update-ServiceFabricApplication](Update-ServiceFabricApplication.md)
 Updates or removes application capacity.